MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 - Deploy a Zone Redundant ExpressRoute Gateway in the supported Azure regions.

-- For scenarios that require bandwidth higher than 10Gbps or dedicated 10/100 Gbps ports, use ExpressRoute Direct.
+- For scenarios that require bandwidth higher than 10 Gbps or dedicated 10/100 Gbps ports, use ExpressRoute Direct.

-    - When very low latency is required, or throughput from on-premises to Azure must be greater than 10 Gbps, enable FastPath to bypass the ExpressRoute Gateway from the data path.
+    - When very low latency is required or when throughput from on-premises to Azure must be greater than 10 Gbps, enable FastPath to bypass the ExpressRoute Gateway from the data path.

 - Use VPN Gateways to connect branches or remote locations to Azure.

-    - For higher resiliency, deploy Zone-Redundant Gateways (where available).
+    - For higher resiliency, deploy zone-redundant gateways (where available).

 - Use ExpressRoute Global Reach to connect large offices /regional headquarters that are connected to Azure via ExpressRoute.